 All the components of TTFC's equity either comprise of paid in capital or capital accumulated through profits.
 None of the components of equity are in form of contingent capital.

 9.3 Difference between accounting equity and market consistent equity

-Differences between the value of accounting equity and market consistent equity arise due to:
+Differences between the value of accounting equity and market consistent equity arise due to differences in the valuation of assets and liabilities as outlined above.